parthsharma1410/react-chess/README.md

+# REACT CHESS
+Chess board game made using react and javascript. \
+Code will be updated soon :) \

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).